ibrahimAlobaid0/assignment-2/ai-usage-report.md

 **Problem**: Theme didn't persist across page reloads

 **AI Contribution**:
-- Suggested localStorage for theme persistence
+- Suggested localStorage for theme persistence and how to implement it
 - Provided logic to save and load theme preference
 - Recommended smooth CSS transitions